Darjusch/Chirp_ESP32/README.md

-## Sound recording to SD card then sendinf the .wav file to the cloud
+## Sound recording to SD card then sending the .wav file to the cloud

 ### SD Card Module